Learn How to Relax Without Alcohol:...

 In moments of stress, breathing can help.
 Research links breath control with benefits for your body and mind.3

-Deep breathing techniques, in particular, can help your body relax.
-These practices can trigger your relaxation response, which can affect your physical health.4 Experts note that deep breathing can help stabilize blood pressure and may support immune system activity.
-Deep diaphragmatic breathing (also called belly breathing) can also reduce stress and negative emotions.
-It may also improve attention.5
+Deep breathing techniques can help your body relax.
+These practices can trigger your relaxation response, which can affect your physical health.4 Experts say deep breathing can help stabilize blood pressure, and may even improve immune system activity.
+Deep, diaphragmatic breathing—or, belly breathing—can also reduce stress and negative emotions.
+It may even improve your attention span.5

 Rest your hand on your belly as you take slow, deep breaths in and out.
 Notice how it feels to breathe, both in your lungs and as your breath moves your hand.
 Continue this exercise for as long as you like.
 Try to observe your experience without judgment.